amaan8429/cur8t/README.md

 - [x] fetch data on the navCollection
 - [x] add loader there
 - [ ] add emoji to the collection
-- [ ] manage data on the other components so when a new collection is added , it is shown on the navigation area
+- [x] manage data on the other components so when a new collection is added , it is shown on the navigation area
+- [ ] when dashboard is directly opened to the collection page , the data is not fetched on the navCollection
+- [ ] add a loader on the collection page until the data is being fetched
+- [ ] sequence should not change when a link is edited
+- [ ] new collections or edited collections should be at the top
 - [x] hero section made
 - [x] custum theme and font setup
 - [ ] add a tweet section